BeakerLabs/Alchemical_Finances/README.md

 Installation
 ------------
-To install Alchemical Finances as a Python Program, it is recommended to clone this github repository to your desktop and load all dependencies listed within the **requirements.txt** file.
-The program operates from the setup.py file.
+To install Alchemical Finances as a Python Program, it is recommended to clone this github repository to your desktop and load all dependencies listed within the [requirements](requirements.txt) file.
+The program operates from the main.py file.

 Alternatively you can choose to purchase the executable version of the program at the following location: **Pending**